parasgarg11/angular/README.md

 # Angular and TypeScript Hello World Project

 The Hello World project is an Angular 2+ starter project that has the npm modules, configuration, scripts and folders and routing in place to make getting started with an Angular project easy!

+The Hello World project is an Angular 2+ starter project that has the npm modules, configuration, scripts and folders and routing in place to make getting started with an Angular project easy!